 During the day you can wonder around all the little streets - there will always be plenty to see and do in Hong Kong.

 And you Can always take the Ferry to Macau.
 Everybody go there to play.
-There you can compare (i hope it's still possible) the clashes between the Portuguese, the english and the chinese culture about 8 years agoAnswered by Tiago Carvalho via Travellr.com
+There you can compare (i hope it's still possible) the clashes between the Portuguese, the english and the chinese culture over 8 years agoAnswered by Tiago Carvalho via Travellr.com